-- □ I have reviewed the syllabus and understand the requirements for this course. - □ I am familiar with the South Plains College Student Guide and agree to follow the code of conduct as given in the guide.
+I have reviewed the syllabus for this course and understand the requirements as described.
+I am familiar with the South Plains College Student Guide and agree to follow the code of conduct as given in the guide.
+Sig nature Date